davidfrantz/force/docs/source/howto/udf.rst

 Then, we tell FORCE where to find the UDF script, and that the UDF shall be a pixel function.
-This means that we need to provide some python code that works on the time series of a single pixel.
+This means that we need to provide some *Python* code that works on the time series of a single pixel.
 The last parameter tells FORCE that we enable UDF processing and output the designated product (``PYP - **Py**thon **P**lugin`` that is).

 .. code-block:: none